seL4/rust-sel4/README.md

   docs](./crates/capdl-initializer))
 - A loader for the seL4 kernel ([source and docs](./crates/sel4-kernel-loader))
 - Custom `rustc` target specifications for seL4 userspace ([JSON and docs](./support/targets))
+- Many more crates for use in seL4 userspace

 The [./hacking](./hacking) directory contains scripts for developing and testing these crates using Nix and, optionally, Docker.